JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2021-06-15-GSODailyMeasurements.md

 6. Wait for mV value to settle (will say 'ready'), and record the pH and temperature in the lab notebook.
 7. Warm the tube of Tris solution by gently holding the tube in your hand.
 Be careful to not hold the container for too long or too aggressively, as the temperature will increase too fast for calibration measurements.
 8. Record temperature and pH measurements across the desired range, with increments of about ~0.5-1°C. Read the temperature value as soon as the pH meter states 'ready' instead of 'stabilizing'.
+9. After the calibration is complete, turn off temperature and pH meters, rinse probes with DI water, and dry with a kimwipe.
-9. Start a new CSV file (using the header below) named today's date (yyyymmdd.csv) and input the pH and temperature calibration measurements.
+10. Start a new CSV file (using the header below) named today's date (yyyymmdd.csv) and input the pH and temperature calibration measurements.
 Save the data to your pH_Tris data folder.
 	- Use these headers in the CSV file:

 | mVTris | TTemp |